ably/asset-tracking-demos/app-requirements.md

 Subscriber app (the consumer / customer):

+- May embed the Google Maps API key in the app
 - Must allow an trackable ID to be entered to track
-- Must display a map, with a tracker showing the rider's location
+- Must display a map, using Google Maps, with a tracker showing the rider's location
 - May request GPS permission when using the app in order to show the user's current location, though this is not a requirement
 - Should only support tracking of a single trackable at any given time